Visual Designer Resume Format

 5

-Dense text blocks, inconsistent formatting, or overly complex designs reduce clarity.
-Implement clear headings, uniform bullet styling, sufficient white space, and a logical flow down the page in your resume.
+Overly crowded text, inconsistent bullet styles, or complex designs can distract or confuse reviewers.
+Use clear headings, uniform bullets, ample white space, and a logical flow in your visual designer resume.

 6